yusuferdemnacar/iptv-to-moq/README.md

 # IPTV to MOQ (Media Over QUIC)

-This project converts IPTV channel lists into Moq format.
-It is written in Go and provides a command-line interface for processing IPTV channel lists.
+This project implements a server that serves IPTV streams using MOQ (Media Over QUIC) and a client that requests and plays the MOQ streams.

 ## Requirements